mdditt2000/kubernetes-1-19/cis 2.3/github/damian/ingresslink/README.md

 # F5 IngressLink using NodePort for Damian

+**Please note:** In the current beta build i am using monitors are failing.
+I have created a bug for that.

 The F5 IngressLink is addressing modern app delivery at scale/large.
 IngressLink is a resource definition defined between BIG-IP and Nginx using F5 Container Ingress Service and Nginx Ingress Service.
 The purpose of this page is to documented and simply the configuration and steps required to preview Ingresslink

 **Currently available as a public preview**,  F5 IngressLink is the first true integration between BIG-IP and NGINX technologies.
 F5 IngressLink was built to support customers with modern, container application workloads that use both BIG-IP Container Ingress Services and NGINX Ingress Controller for Kubernetes.
 It’s an elegant control plane solution that offers a unified method of working with both technologies from a single interface—offering the best of BIG-IP and NGINX and fostering better collaboration across NetOps and DevOps teams.
 The diagram below demonstrates this use-case.